FuelLabs/fuels-wallet/.changeset/slimy-chefs-dress.md

 "fuels-wallet": minor
 ---

-Improve the visualization of very large amounts in the transaction operations view.
+fix: on transaction screen, very large amounts will not be cut anymore.